qaalabs/DE5M6/docs/day4/sprint1.md

 - Create wireframes or mockups
 - Plan implementation approach

-**Skills:** design, visualization
+**Skills:** design, visualisation

 ---

-### Data Flow Visualization (2 points)
+### Data Flow Visualisation (2 points)

-!!! abstract "As a Data Engineer, I want to visualize our ETL data flow so that team members understand the pipeline structure."
+!!! abstract "As a Data Engineer, I want to visualise our ETL data flow so that team members understand the pipeline structure."

 **Key Tasks:**